kurron/terraform-environments/README.md

 # Prerequisites
 * working [Terraform](https://www.terraform.io/) installation
 * working Linux installation.
 Testing was done on [Ubuntu](https://www.ubuntu.com/)
-* set of AWS API keys from an account that has sufficient rights to build out a VPC
+* set of AWS API keys from an account that has sufficient rights to manage S3 and Lambda

 # Building
 This project is a collection of Bash scripts and Terraform configuration files so there is nothing to build.